Celebrate National Limerick Day by spreading love and laughter through published limericks, or write one yourself! Continue to know-how.

 When Is National Limerick Day?

-National Limerick Day is celebrated on May 12 each year.
-For this year, National Limerick Day falls on Wednesday, May 12, 2021.
+National Limerick Day is celebrated on May 12 each year. the next National Limerick Day falls on Friday, May 12, 2023.

 To learn more about how you can form a limerick or get some great examples, please read our frequently asked questions.